tokio-rs/tracing/tracing-flame/README.md

 This crate is meant to be used in a two step process:

-1. A textual representation of the spans that are entered and exited are captured with [`FlameLayer`].
+1. Capture textual representation of the spans that are entered and exited with [`FlameLayer`].
 2. Feed the textual representation into `inferno-flamegraph` to generate the flamegraph or flamechart.